-Studies show almost 90% of businesses believe innovation is critical to success, however most admit they don’t do it effectively.
-So why does it matter?
-Innovation accelerates profitable revenue growth and enhances capabilities.
+Almost 90% of businesses believe innovation is critical to success, however most admit they don’t do it effectively.
+Statistics would prove that to be true:

-In May, 1961, President John F. Kennedy proposed "to accelerate the development of the appropriate lunar space craft" to land a man on the moon before the end of the decade.
-That goal sparked a wave of micro-innovations that eventually led to Neil Armstrong's "giant leap".
+In May, 1961, President John F. Kennedy proposed to land a man on the moon before the end of the decade.
+That "moonshot" drove a wave of micro-innovations that eventually led to Neil Armstrong's "giant leap".
 While Kennedy's vision was important, it was small sustained steps that got them there.